 It’s definitively one of the best places in Colombia.

-4. Cartagena de Indias, one of the best places in Colombia for a romantic stay
+4. Cartagena de Indias, discover a romantic city

 Everything is chaotic; everything is nosy.